samsimlai/blog/_posts/2025-04-02-ghibli-ai-trend.md

 ## What Does it Mean to Make Art in 2025?
 So what is the creator’s point of view?

-In May 2024, I attended a roundtable titled *“AI, Art, and Copyright,”* moderated by the Simpson Center for the Humanities at the University of Washington, where Kelly McKernan—a watercolor and gouache artist—spoke about their journey and their growing role in advocating for artists' rights.
-Their work is vibrant, deeply personal, and steeped in emotion—and now, unwittingly, part of an ongoing class action lawsuit against several AI companies accused of scraping thousands of artworks (including theirs) without consent.
+In May 2024, I attended a roundtable titled *“AI, Art, and Copyright,”* moderated by the Simpson Center for the Humanities at the University of Washington, where where [Kelly McKernan](https://www.kellymckernan.com/)— a watercolor and gouache artist—spoke about their journey and their growing role in advocating for artists' rights.
+Their work is vibrant, deeply personal, and steeped in emotion — and now, unwittingly, part of an ongoing class action lawsuit against several AI companies accused of scraping thousands of artworks (including theirs) without consent.

 Hearing Kelly speak changed something in me.
 I had always supported creators’ rights, but mostly in the abstract—hashtags, headlines, broad declarations about consent and ethics.
 But that day, it wasn’t abstract.
 It was real.
 There was a face, a voice, a struggle.
 A life behind the art.